dylan-pbp/puzzlebooks-public/ExtendedSurface/README.md

 ```
 from src.ExtendedSurface import ExtendedSurface
 ```
-The ExtendedSurface module is intended to replace the need for a pycairo.ImageSurface object.
-Initialize one by sending in the width and height (in pixels), with optional image_format parameter (the default is cairo.FORMAT_ARGB32):
+Initialize an ExtendedSurface object by sending in its width and height (in pixels), along with optional image_format parameter (default cairo.FORMAT_ARGB32):
 ```
 es = ExtendedSurface(600, 800)
 ```